shrinjoy/PixelR/README.md

 ## Intro

-**PixelR is a very simple 2D opengl Renderer(I started this project because i wanted to learn opengl)**
+**PixelR is a very simple 2D opengl Renderer(I started this project because i wanted to learn opengl so you will have to do some manual stuff read PixelR.h for more info)**

 ## Features